FRRouting/frr/doc/user/bgp.rst

 ----------------

 Multiprotocol BGP enables BGP to carry routing information for multiple Network Layer protocols.
-BGP supports multiple Address Family Identifier (AFI), namely IPv4 and IPv6.
-Support is also provided for multiple sets of per-AFI information via Subsequent Address Family Identifiers (SAFI).
-In addition to unicast information, VPN information :rfc:`4364` and :rfc:`4659`, and Encapsulation attribute :rfc:`5512` is supported.
+BGP supports an Address Family Identifier (AFI) for IPv4 and IPv6.
+Support is also provided for multiple sets of per-AFI information via the BGP Subsequent Address Family Identifier (SAFI).
+FRR supports SAFIs for unicast information, labeled information :rfc:`3107` and :rfc:`8277`, and Layer 3 VPN information :rfc:`4364` and :rfc:`4659`.

 .. _bgp-route-selection: